 Enthought's preferred tool for installation and management of Enthought Python and packages is the command-line Enthought Deployment Manager (EDM).
 It has been in active use since 2016, including providing all of Canopy's package management under the hood.

 The Canopy GUI is at end of life.
 The final version, 2.1.9, was released in early 2018.

-Canopy installers are no longer downloadable by the public.
+Since late 2019, Canopy installers have not been downloadable by the public.
 They will continue to be available on the Enthought download page, to enterprise customers only (login required), for an extended transitional period.